-A healthy skin barrier looks like a smooth, clear, even toned complexion.
-A damaged skin barrier can result in breakouts, dryness, tightness, redness, irritation, rashes, broken capillaries, and other symptoms that are typically attributed to having sensitive skin.
+A healthy skin barrier looks like a smooth, clear, even complexion.
+A damaged skin barrier can result in breakouts, dryness, tightness, redness, irritation, rashes, broken capillaries, and other symptoms that can often be attributed to having sensitive skin.

 Changes in humidity and temperature are factors that affect the health of the skin barrier.
 A study published by the British Journal of Dermatology shows a link between climate changes and changes in skin barrier cell texture.
 During the autumn, the temperature might be warmer one day and significantly drop the next, creating an inconsistent environment.

 Since skin likes consistency, autumn’s fluctuations in weather trigger the skin to constantly adjust in an attempt for balance.
 Autumn also brings less humidity in comparison to the summer months, and this loss of hydration can mean dryer and more delicate skin.
-This in turn leads to the disruption of the skin’s outer layer.
-This also explains why we might experience sensitivity, inflammation, acne and redness with a change of seasons.
+This in turn leads to the disruption of the skin’s outer layer, which is why we might experience sensitivity, inflammation, acne, and redness with a change of seasons.

 What steps should I include in my fall skincare routine?

-Now that we understand how the environment is impacting our skin, we can dive into the different skin care measures to help maintain healthy skin throughout seasonal transitions.
+Now that we understand how the environment is impacting our skin, we can dive into the different ways to help maintain healthy skin throughout seasonal transitions.

-Don't skip cleansing.
-Even if you feel like your skin is dry, you still need to cleanse your skin every day.
-A gentle cleanser can help remove dirt and oil that can lead to breakouts.
+Don't skip cleansing - Even if you feel like your skin is dry, you still need to cleanse your skin every day.
+A gentle cleanser helps remove dirt and oil that can lead to breakouts.
 It can also help remove dead skin cells that build up and clog pores.

 Try our Defend Purifying Cleanser to cleanse while maintaining your skin’s moisture.
-If you feel like the dead skin is really building up, consider using a gentle exfoliator once a week.
-But don't overdo it.
+If you feel like the dead skin is really building up, consider using a gentle exfoliator once or twice a week.
+But don't overdo it!
 Too much exfoliation can disrupt your skin barrier.

 Implement a toner - If you aren’t already using a toner, add one to your Fall skincare routine after cleansing and before applying a moisturizer.
-This will help your skin barrier stay balanced despite throughout fluctuations in the weather.
-A toner will also help combat dryness as it helps the skin retain moisture.
+This will help your skin barrier stay balanced throughout fluctuations in the weather.
+A toner will also help combat dryness by helping the skin retain moisture.

 Our Hydrate Moisturizing Toner helps restore moisture and encourages your skin to repair damage that may have occurred from the change in seasons.
 It contains Mallow Root, which has antioxidant and calming properties to calm and soothe rough, dry skin.
-It also helps prep your skin for the rest of your routine, making those serums and moisturizer more effective.
+Toners also help prep your skin for the rest of your routine, making your serums and moisturizer more effective.

-For some, this can be done with a combination of a hydrating face serum with hyaluronic acid and your daily moisturizer.
+For some, hydration can be accomplished with a combination of a hydrating face serum with hyaluronic acid and a daily moisturizer.
 Others might want to switch to a heavier moisturizer as the temperatures get colder.
 A great ingredient to look for is shea butter, which you can find in our Calm Daily Moisturizer.
-And don't forget your eye cream for that delicate under-eye area.
+And don't forget your eye cream for that delicate under-eye area!

 What other steps can I take to care for my skin as the season change?

-Besides changing up your Fall skincare routine, you can there are other things you can do to ensure radiant and smooth skin as the weather gets cooler.
+Besides changing up your Fall skincare routine, there are other things you can do to ensure radiant and smooth skin as the weather gets cooler.

-Drink enough water – This isn’t groundbreaking information, as we all know the importance of drinking enough water for our overall health.
-When it comes to our skin, hydration is crucial.
+Drink enough water – When it comes to our skin, hydration is crucial!
 To combat the dip in humidity, it’s important to ensure our skin is still receiving the hydration it needs to maintain a healthy skin barrier.

-Therefore, before implementing other people’s recommendations, it’s important to listen to your skin needs, observing how it looks and feels, and responding accordingly.
-If your skin is feeling especially dry, address that by switching to a thicker moisturizer or by adding a hydrating face mask to your Fall skincare routine.
+Therefore, before implementing other people’s recommendations, it’s important to listen to your skin needs, observe how it looks and feels, and respond accordingly.
+If your skin is feeling especially dry, address that by switching to a thicker moisturizer or by adding a hydrating face mask to your routine.